WushuWorks/SuckerPunchInterview/README.md

 This is my solution to the pre-screening problem for Sucker Punch Studios for a Gameplay Programming position.

+### Problem
+> The problem is to write a set of functions to manage a variable number of byte queues, each with variable length, in a small, fixed amount of memory.

 # Memory Structure

 Since our problem description specifies we are using an array we structure our memory hierarchy using array coordinates.